braze-inc/braze-docs/_includes/metrics.md

 {% endif %}

 {% if include.metric == "Bounces" %}
-*Bounces* is the total number of unsuccessful messages.
-This could occur because there isn’t a valid push token, the email addresses were incorrect or deactivated, or the user unsubscribed after the campaign was launched.
-An email bounce for customers using SendGrid consists of hard bounces, spam, and emails sent to invalid addresses.
+*Bounces* is the total number of messages that were unsuccessfully delivered to the intended recipients.
+This could occur because there isn't a valid push token, the user unsubscribed after the campaign was launched, or the email address is inaccurate or deactivated.
 {% endif %}

+{% if include.metric == "Hard Bounce" %}
+A *Hard Bounce* is when an email fails to deliver to the recipient due to a permanent delivery error.
+A hard bounce might occur because the domain name doesn't exist or because the recipient is unknown.
+If an email receives a hard bounce, we will stop any future requests to this email address.
+{% endif %}

+{% if include.metric == "Soft Bounce" %}
+A *Soft Bounce* is when an email fails to deliver to the recipient due to a temporary delivery error, even though the recipient’s email address is valid.
+A soft bounce might occur because the recipient's inbox is full, the server was down, or the message was too large for the recipient's inbox.
+If an email receives a soft bounce, we will usually retry within 72 hours, but the number of retry attempts varies from receiver to receiver.
+{% endif %}

 {% if include.metric == "Body Click" %}
-Push Story Notifications record a body click when the notification is clicked.
+Push Story Notifications record a *Body Click* when the notification is clicked.
 It will not be recorded when a message is expanded, or for action button clicks.
 {% endif %}

 {% if include.metric == "Body Clicks" %}